Smithville, Ontario: Transportation

-Smithville is located he Canadian Pacific's Hamilton Subdivision, the mainline of the former-Toronto, Hamilton and Buffalo Railway.
+Smithville is located on the Canadian Pacific’s Hamilton Subdivision, the mainline of the former Toronto, Hamilton and Buffalo Railway.
 Smithville had a passenger station until 1981, when all such service along the line was discontinued.
 The former station (built 1903) is a local landmark, and serves as the headquarters of the West Lincoln Historical Society.

 Smithville was also the junction with the railroad's Dunnville spur.
 Passenger service along the Dunnville line was suspended in 1933.
 Freight service lasted until 2003, when the line was abandoned.
 The tracks were subsequently lifted and the bridges over the Twenty Mile Creek and Highway 20 demolished.

 Education

 Smithville has five schools, including four elementary and one secondary.

 Smithville Public School, on Colver Street, opened in 2018 in the former South Lincoln High School.
 Coincidentally, the now disused College Street Public School had been the location of Smithville High School until 1948.

 St. Martin's, on West Street (Highway 20) is an elementary school in the Catholic (separate) board.
 John Calvin (Station Street) associated with the Canadian Reformed Church and Cairn Christian (Townline Road) are private Christian schools.

 Smithville Christian High School, formerly Smithville District Christian High School, is a Christian secondary school and the only remaining secondary school in town, after the closure of South Lincoln High School for the 2017-2018 school year, which ended over 150 years of public secondary education in the community.